Tallaght pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Tallaght right now?

-On 25 June 2026, overall pollen levels in Tallaght are high.
+On 16 July 2026, overall pollen levels in Tallaght are moderate.
 Grass is the main contributor to airborne pollen, while cypress remain at lower levels

 Will pollen levels change in Tallaght tomorrow?

-On 26 June 2026, pollen conditions in Tallaght will be different from today, with cypress, grass continuing to decline
+On 17 July 2026, pollen conditions in Tallaght will be different from today, with cypress at low levels, grass at medium levels, artemisia at low levels

 Is pollen expected to decrease in Tallaght this week?